hiddenswitch/go/README.md

 dep ensure -v
 ```

+Your `GOPATH` variable will need to be exported with `export GOPATH=path/to/directory/chosen/above` in every shell.
+There is no consensus whether a `GOPATH` should exist for an entire single machine, user or logical group of projects.
+Since the group of projects convention is used here, think of this `GOPATH` variable as the equivalent `source venv/bin/activate`, `rbenv ...`, or `./gradlew ...` "set up" command for a Go environment for this repository's development.
+It would not necessarily be appropriate to export this `GOPATH` inside a `.bashrc` or `.zshrc` as documented elsewhere.

 JetBrain's **GoLand** is a well-supported commercial IDE for Go.
 Open the `$GOPATH/src/github.com/stellar/go` directory with it.
 Then in the application's Preferences, open the Go configuration tree, and:

  1. Visit GOROOT, and set the GOROOT to the `brew` installed location.
 The dropdown will locate it automatically.